Try Voice Dialogue (Python)

 ./Release/MMDAgent-EX.exe ./example/main.mdf

-If it doesn’t work, try the following solutions.
+If it doesn’t work, try the following checks.

-• If the command is specified with a full path starting with /, the file at the specified path is executed.
+• If the command is specified as a full path starting with /, that exact path is executed.

-• If the above does not apply, the execution command is searched and executed according to the set execution path.
+• Otherwise, the command is searched for according to the configured execution PATH and then executed.

-If you cannot specify the command correctly, try specifying the executable file with a full path.
+If the command cannot be found, try specifying the executable with a full path.

-The current directory at runtime is the folder where the .mdf file is located.
-Be careful with programs that provide file paths.
+The runtime working directory is the folder containing the .mdf.
+Be careful when using relative file paths.

 Text is exchanged in UTF-8.
-Please make sure that the standard input/output of the Python script is UTF-8.
+Ensure your Python script’s standard input/output use UTF-8.

-• Continuously reads text from the standard input (i.e., the MMDAgent-EX message stream)
+• Continuously read text from standard input (MMDAgent-EX’s message stream)

-• If there is a recognition result message (RECOG_EVENT_STOP), it extracts the recognition result part and passes it to the generate_response() function
+• When a recognition result message (RECOG_EVENT_STOP) is received, extract the recognized text and pass it to the function generate_response()

-• Outputs the obtained response as a speech synthesis message (SYNTH_START) to the standard output (i.e., the message stream)
+• Output the generated response as a speech-synthesis message (SYNTH_START) to standard output (the message stream)

 #### example/sample-dialog.py